-ptions ilesystem [F/ AT ult 🔻 🔲 Dynamic
+ptions ilesystem F AT ault 🔻 📃 Dynamic

-Random Pool Header Key Master Key /+,.,,+,+,
+Random Pool Header Key Master Key -/+,,+,+,[

 Abort

 Done Speed Left

-ODTANT M ove your mouse as rando nger you move it, the bet mly as possible within this ter.
+dow.
+The lor nger you move it, the be omly as possible within this tter.
 This significantly the encryption keys.
 Then

 Move your mouse as randomly as possible within the Volume Creation Wizard window at least until the randomness indicator becomes green.
 The longer you move the mouse, the better (moving the mouse for at least 30 seconds is recommended).
 This significantly increases the cryptographic strength of the encryption keys (which increases security).